 4. They should not be hungry.

 I would like to repeat that keeping any crayfish in a community tank can become a disaster.
-Of course, you might get lucky and your Marbled crayfish will not show any interests in others.
+Of course, you might get lucky and your Marbled crayfish will not show any interest in others.
 Frankly saying, I would not count on that.
 That is why it surprises me that some guides write about this species as fish safe.
 There will be loses and injuries.

 Note: Do not keep Marbled crayfish with cichlids and puffer fish.
 It will not end well for the crayfish.